aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 ---
 surtitle: 'API Exploration: Web Audio API'
 title: Episode 1.
-Splendor and decay (and splendor again) of the <audio> tag
+The Rise, Fall, and Revival of the <audio> Tag
-subtitle: Among standard APIs, none is more playful than the Web Audio API - at least in my opinion.
-Let's drop some CSS rainbow in your music!
+subtitle: Of all standard APIs, none is more playful than the Web Audio API (at least in my opinion).
+Let's add some CSS rainbow magic to your music!
 date: 04-02-2025
 published: false
 categories: